 4. Castor and Pollux Organix Weight Management

 Fully made in the United States without any ingredients from China, the Castor & Pollux Organix range offers low fat dry dog foods that have a complete and balanced nutrition profile.
 There are no “bad ingredients” such as corn, wheat or soy.
-With organic chicken as first ingredient and organic peas and brown rice, this low fat dog food will fill up any hungry dog’s appetite while keeping the calorie count low.
+With organic chicken as the first ingredient and organic peas and brown rice, this low fat dog food will fill up any hungry dog’s appetite while keeping the calorie count low.

 Here are the best benefits of using this delicious Castor & Pollux Organix range: